 Food drops and resupply

-You can post them ahead of time to either the post office of the town or the accommodation you plan to stop at.
+You can post them ahead of time to either the post office of the town or the accommodation you plan to book with.
 Some people will do a drive down with their boxes, but Australia post works pretty well in my opinion.

 Supplying yourself with food for the trip is something you need to work out in advance.